suerion/AutomatedWorkcarts/README.md

   - Options are the same as for `aw.addtrigger`.
   - This is useful for removing properties from a trigger (without having to remove and add it back) since `aw.updatetrigger` does not remove properties.
 - `aw.movetrigger <id>` -- Moves the specified trigger to the track position where the player is aiming.
+- `aw.rotatetrigger <id>` -- Rotates the specified trigger to where the player is facing.
+This is only useful for `Spawn` triggers since it determines which way the workcart will be facing when spawned.
 - `aw.removetrigger <id>` -- Removes the specified trigger.
 - `aw.enabletrigger <id>` -- Enables the specified trigger.
 This is identical to `aw.updatetrigger <id> enabled`.
 - `aw.disabletrigger <id>` -- Disables the specified trigger.
 This is identical to `aw.updatetrigger <id> disabled`.
 Disabled triggers are ignored by workcarts and are colored gray.